Wroclaw the city of over 350 Dwarves

 The first dwarf to call Wroclaw home was “Papa Dwarf” or the Father of the Dwarves.
-He was placed on Świdnicka Street in 2001, the main street of the city.
+He is place on Świdnicka Street in 2001, the main street of the city.

 As it was here that the Orange Alternative, an anti-communist underground movement that claimed the dwarf as its symbol, used to meet in the Eighties to protest against the authoritarianism of Poland’s Soviet masters.

-The first dwarf encounter for us, as we walk in Świdnicka Street.
+The first dwarf meets for us, as we walk in Świdnicka Street.
 Florian is the first chimney sweep among dwarves and brings luck to everyone.

 It was our very first time seeing this first dwarf statue in the street.
 At that time we didn’t have any idea about what’s happening.
 I thought it was just some adorable statues installed to be exposed to this kind of place.

-Known as one of the most popular dwarves in town, these two hard-working dwarves seem to become one of the main symbols of Wrocław.
+Known as one of the most popular dwarves in town, these two hard-working dwarves seem to become one of the main symbols of Wroclaw.